 Tutorials for HIST 190 are based on learning how to read, think about, and discuss historical primary sources.
-Under the guidance of our teaching assistants (TAs), Nevada and Eliane, you will engage in activities and discussion based on readings assigned in Worlds of History: Volume I to 1550 by Kevin Reilly (7th edition).
+Under the guidance of our teaching assistants (TAs), Sarah and Ethan, you will engage in activities and discussion based on readings assigned in Sources for the Frameworks of World History: Volume One to 1550.

-Detailed information on the readings assigned for each week and questions to think about is available on the individual module pages available here:
+Detailed information on the readings assigned for each week and questions to think about is available on the individual section pages available here:

 Tutorial Times, Locations, and Instructors